J00MZ/service-watchdog/README.md

 ## Logging
 Service logs activity to `/var/log/watchdog_check.log`
-This is also configurable in `watchdog.cfg` file
+The logfile used is also configurable in `watchdog.cfg` file